-Either 8 or 24 circuits may be enabled on the interface.
+On the ICX, either 8 or 30 circuits may be enabled on the interface.
 Each enabled group of 8 circuits requires a slot position in the System.
-Fully used cards occupy 3 slot positions.
+Fully used cards occupy four slot positions for the ICX.

 Flexible Numbering Plan